salmeens/salmeens.github.io/_pages/shop.md

   <p class="brand-text"><strong><i>A no-fluff guide to understanding your skin better.</i></strong></p>

-  <p class="brand-text">This digital book helps you confidently identify your real skin type and build a routine that actually works.
-Written by a professional esthetician (<em>hi, that's me</em>), it breaks down the essentials in a fun, practical way—so you stop second-guessing and start glowing.</p>
+  <p class="brand-text">Confused about your skin type?
+This skin type ebook helps you confidently figure out what your skin actually needs—so you can stop wasting money on the wrong products.
+Written by a licensed esthetician (<em>hi, that's me</em>), it simplifies skincare for beginners in a fun, practical way</p>

+  <p class="brand-text">If you're searching for a skincare guide for beginners, a skin type quiz in book form, or just want clear, expert advice on building a routine that works—this book is for you.</p>

   <div class="brand-media-wrapper">
     <div class="brand-media">